The Focal Quantal Response Equilibrium: Across Game Heterogeneity

 Similarly, a strategy profile $((p_2, 1-p_2), (q_2, 1-q_2))$ in $\Gamma_3$ is a Focal Logit Equilibrium if

 and

-By direct calculations, the observed frequencies $((0.08, 0.92), (0.8, 0.2))$ are consistent with the Focal Logit equilibrium when $\lambda=0.41$ and $\delta(\Gamma_3)=5.4$.\footnote{Interestingly, the column players are very consistent with the QRE.
+By direct calculations, the observed frequencies $((0.08, 0.92), (0.8, 0.2))$ are consistent with the Focal Logit equilibrium when $\lambda=0.41$ and $\delta(\Gamma_3)=5.44$.\footnote{Interestingly, the column players are very consistent with the QRE.
 In fact, $\lambda$ calculated from $(8)$ and $(10)$ are very similar, $0.41$ and $0.45$.
-Therefore, once the row players' behavior and focal strategies ($U$ in $\Gamma_2$ and $D$ in $\Gamma_3$) are accounted for, the observed frequencies are highly consistent with the QRE.} Since calculated parameters are different ($\lambda=0.45$ and $\lambda=0.41$), we cannot perfectly replicate the data with the Focal Logit equilbrium.
+Therefore, once the row players' behavior and focal strategies ($U$ in $\Gamma_2$ and $D$ in $\Gamma_3$) are accounted for, the observed frequencies are highly consistent with the QRE.} Since the calculated parameters are different ($\lambda=0.45$ and $\lambda=0.41$), we cannot perfectly replicate the data with the Focal Logit equilibrium.
 However, $0.45$ and $0.41$ are very similar, and thus we can explain most of the heterogeneity across the games.
+Interestingly, the focality bias terms are also quite similar across games, $5.93$ and $5.44$.